 - HIS 121 Medieval Mediterranean (4) A cross-cultural study of Byzantine, Islamic and Western civilizations between the first crusade and the capture of Constantinople (1085-1204).
-Explores themes related to the individual history of each region (political, religious, and social structures) as well as the interactions between the three civilizations (holy war, commerce, cultural and artistic exchanges). - HIS 133 Renaissance Europe (4) A cultural, social and political history of the European Renaissance, from the Italian Communes to Machiavelli (1200-1550). - HIS 134 Spirituality and Ritual in Medieval and Early Modern Europe (4) A study of the religious sentiment, daily life and political culture in Europe between 1400 and 1700. - HIS 140 European Politics and Diplomacy Since 1789 (4) A study of the major nation states of Europe and their interaction from the French Revolution through the fall of the Soviet Union. - HIS 141 European Society and Culture Since 1789 (4) A study of continuity and change at the level of daily life during the modern period.
-Explores such themes as the development of new types of political discourse, the impact of the industrial revolution, the secularization thesis, the impact of total war, and the reinvention of tradition. - HIS 142 European Intellectual History, 1650-Present (4) A survey of classic works of the history of ideas since 1650.
+Explores themes related to the individual history of each region (political, religious, and social structures) as well as the interactions between the three civilizations (holy war, commerce, cultural and artistic exchanges). - HIS 133 Renaissance Europe (4) A cultural, social and political history of the European Renaissance, from the Italian Communes to Machiavelli (1200-1550). - HIS 134 Reformation Spirituality (4) A study of the religious sentiment, daily life and political culture in Europe between 1400 and 1700. - HIS 142 European Intellectual History, 1650-Present (4) A survey of classic works of the history of ideas since 1650. - HIS 144 Revolutionary Europe (4) Between 1750 and 1918, a series of political, economic, social, religious, and cultural revolutions changed the face of Europe.
+This course explores these revolutions, paying attention to the way other parts of the world both shaped events in Europe and were in turn shaped by them. - HIS 145 The Making of Modern Europe (4) Covers European history from the First World War to the present.
+Explores key events such as the First and Second World Wars, as well as major political developments such as democracy, Communism, and Fascism.
+The course runs to the present, exploring the history of contemporary issues such as immigration and attitudes to the European Union.